Five of Swords

 After the simmering battles of the previous cards we have a victory, of sorts.

-The man in the foreground walks away with three swords, with two left lying on the ground.
-Assuming the two swords come from the two men closer to the water, the victor clearly won because he had the more swords (intellect, ideas, or a better argument).
+The man in the foreground walks away with three swords, leaving two lying on the ground.
+Assuming the two swords belong to the men near the water, the victor won by possessing more swords: intellect, ideas, or a stronger argument.

-But this is not a fight won graciously (and perhaps not even fairly nor justified).
-The expression of the victor speaks volumes.
+This is not a fight won graciously, nor is it necessarily fair or justified.
+The victor's expression speaks volumes.
 He is happy at winning and contemptuous of the losers.
 His laugh is almost a side sneer in their direction.
-This may be a position he will learn to regret if he ever needs the others to help in the future.
+He will learn to regret this position if he ever needs their help in the future.

-The Five of Swords illustrates the Sisyphean archetype who personifies the Absurd Hero.
-This archetype is fundamentally different from the Fool, as the Fool can learn and grow.
-The Absurd Hero is doomed to constantly attempt journeys and tasks that fulfil his own immediate needs for fame, power, avarice and ego.
-For this hero, winning and the prize is everything.
+The Five of Swords illustrates the Sisyphean archetype, personifying the Absurd Hero.
+This archetype differs fundamentally from the Fool, who learns and grows.
+The Absurd Hero is doomed to constantly attempt tasks that fulfill his immediate needs for fame, power, avarice, and ego.
+For this hero, the prize is everything.

-The victor is locked within a cycle that can never be completed by one so wicked or so foolish (whilst at the same time thinking himself clever), as the Absurd Hero will always want for more.
+The victor is locked within a cycle that can never be completed by one so wicked or foolish (while simultaneously thinking himself clever).
+The Absurd Hero constantly hungers for more.

 Sisyphus

-His first crime was to regularly kill guests at his palace to steal their belongings.
-This was a crime that went against xenia (the law of hospitality) and a crime against Zeus.
-He also plotted against his brother, as well as betraying Zeus by giving away some of the God’s secrets.
-On top of all this he ruled as a cruel and unjust tyrant towards his own people.
+His first crime was murdering guests at his palace to steal their belongings.
+This violated xenia (the law of hospitality), constituting a direct crime against Zeus.
+He plotted against his brother and betrayed Zeus by giving away divine secrets.
+He also ruled as a cruel and unjust tyrant over his own people.

-For all this he was sentenced to death by the Gods but managed to scheme his way out of this by tricking death itself (the God Thanatos) and then Persephone (the Queen of Pentacles).
+For these crimes, the gods sentenced him to death.
+He managed to scheme his way out by tricking death itself (the god Thanatos), and later Persephone (the Queen of Pentacles).
 Thus he was sly enough to cheat death twice.

-Eventually Sisyphus’s crimes caught up with him, especially as he had managed to anger not only Zeus but also the husband of Persephone, the King of Pentacles and Lord of the Earth, Hades.
-In death, Sisyphus is cursed by Hades to roll a rock up a steep hill in Tartarus.
-Once he reaches the top or stops pushing, the rock will always roll back down, causing Sisyphus to restart.
+Sisyphus’s crimes eventually caught up with him.
+He had angered Zeus and Persephone's husband, Hades (the King of Pentacles and Lord of the Earth).
+In death, Hades cursed Sisyphus to roll a rock up a steep hill in Tartarus.
+Upon reaching the top, the rock immediately rolled back down, forcing Sisyphus to restart.

 This task gives us the word Sisyphean; an endless and futile task that will never be completed.

-Sisyphus was even worse than absurd though.
-He suffered an extreme sense of hubris.
-If you think yourself so sly as to even cheat the Gods of death, then better watch out.
-They will have all eternity to exact their cold revenge...
+Sisyphus suffered an extreme sense of hubris.
+Thinking yourself sly enough to cheat the gods of death invites ruin.
+The gods have all eternity to exact their cold revenge.

 Description and Symbology

-We see three men on a beach.
-The man in the foreground is Sisyphus.
-He has three swords in his hands.
+The card depicts three men on a beach.
+The man in the foreground, Sisyphus, holds three swords.

-Two swords (probably from the other two men) lie discarded on the ground.
-Sisyphus looks to have won a contest on account of him having the most swords (better ideas, arguments, etc.), and walks away, looking backward contemptuously at the losers
+Two discarded swords lie on the ground.
+Sisyphus appears to have won a contest by securing the most swords (representing better ideas or arguments).
+He walks away, looking backward contemptuously at the losers.

-Yet all three men in the scene look like they may be on the same side or related as they wear similar armor.
-In winning, the victor has potentially lost friends and allies.
-Perhaps he was so set on winning this battle or gaining the prize that he has weakened his position for the overall war.
+Yet all three men wear similar armor, suggesting they fight on the same side.
+In winning, the victor loses friends and allies.
+He was so set on winning the immediate battle that he weakened his position for the overall war.

-The sky adds to the overall scene.
-Half of the sky seems to be warm sun, whereas the other half is heavy storm clouds.
-The atmosphere itself is unsettled to say the least.
+The sky reinforces the scene's tension.
+Half the sky radiates warm sun, while the other half brews heavy storm clouds.
+The atmosphere remains deeply unsettled.

 The victor